apache/jena-site/source/documentation/inference/__index.md

 ####Incompleteness
 <p>The rule based approach cannot offer a complete solution for OWL/Lite, let
   alone the OWL/Full fragment corresponding to the OWL/Lite constructs.
-In addition the current implementation is still under development and may well have ommissions and oversights.
+In addition the current implementation is still under development and may well have omissions and oversights.
 We intend that the reasoner should be sound (all inferred triples should be valid) but not complete. </p>